top of page

 University of the People, Pasadena, CA

-Assistant Professor of Psychology and English, October 2018 – Present
+Assistant Professor of Psychology and English, October 2018 – January 2024

 • Promoted to Faculty Trainer March 2020